-I have given you the exact plan that I have used to grow multiple businesses to six-figures!
+I have given you the exact plan that I have used to grow multiple businesses to six figures!

 I have never seen a coach step on the field without a game plan in place.
-That game plan took hours of preparation watching film of their opponents, drawing out plays, and then revamping the plays.
+That game plan took hours of preparation watching films of their opponents, drawing out plays, and then revamping the plays.